Skip to main content

 │ └── clinical_notes.md

-zip_buffer = io.BytesIO(requests.get(url).content)
+zip_buffer = io.BytesIO(requests.get("https://drive.google.com/uc?export=download&id=1V4mY8_c5lXHUa9pYxmBbzAFfkK8b-PJk").content)

-dataset = client.dataframer.datasets.create_from_zip(
+dataset = client.dataframer.seed_datasets.create_from_zip(

 description="Patient record dataset uploaded from Google Drive ZIP",